Nefendi/pre_commit_fundamentals/README.md

 rejected, you can edit the previous commit message with this command:
 `git commit --edit --file $(git rev-parse --git-path COMMIT_EDITMSG)`.

-### Skipping running Git pre-commit hooks
+### Skipping running Git hooks

 Sometimes when working fast on a feature, you may want to ignore the established checks, because you are going to correct your mistakes in the future (after a lot of rebases and clean-ups, for example).
-Skipping running Git pre-commit hooks is as easy as passing the `--no-verify` flag to the `git commit` command.
+Skipping running Git hooks (all hooks, not only those installed by `pre-commit`) is as easy as passing the `--no-verify` flag to the `git commit` command.

 ### Running pre-commit in a CI environment